gaois/documental/docs/software/terminologue/source-code.en.md

 - The `Screenful.Login` page type is a single-page application which takes care of the login process.

-- The `Screenful.Make` page type is a single-page application which a user can interact with to create a new database.
+- The `Screenful.Make` page type is a single-page application with which a user can interact to create a new database.
 We use it on Terminologue to manage the process of creating a new termbase.

 - The `Screenful.Navigator` page type is a single-page application with a list of entries on the left-hand side and a space for viewing and editing an entry on the right-hand side.
-Terminologue uses this page page type as its main termbase editing screen (the screen that terminologists spend most their time staring at).
+Terminologue uses this page page type as its main termbase editing screen (the screen that terminologists spend most of their time staring at).

 - The `Screenful.Editor` page type is a single-page application where you can edit an individual entry.
-It comes with buttons for opening, saving, deleting and so.
+It comes with buttons for opening, saving, deleting and so on.
 We use it on the right-hand side of the termbase editing screen (where it's embedded in an IFRAME) as well as in a couple of other places in Terminologue.

 Each Terminologue web page declares which page type it is by including the relevant JavaScript and CSS files.
 For example, Terminologue's login page (`website/views/sitewide/login.ejs`) declares that it is a page of type `Screenful.Login` like this: